You are here

 Viewing Alerts

-To viw your alerts, follow the steps below:
+To view your alerts, follow these steps:

-1. A “New” icon will appear in the header section of the application near the Message Center option when you have unread alerts.
-Click the Message Center link and select Alerts to view a list of messages.
+1. A “New” icon appears in the header section of the application near the Message Center option when you have unread alerts.

 • The Important Information column contains more information about what the alert indicates and why it is important to address.